AchrafFriaa/SwitchXGBOOST/README.md

 ### The application kit contains :

-* Multiswitch with 4 magnet, each magnet can have two different position.
+* Multiswitch with 4 magnet, each magnet can have two different positions.
 * The Infineon XENSIV(TM) 3D Magnetic Sensor 2GO kit : a budget-priced evaluation board equipped with a magnetic sensor for three dimensional measurement combined with an ARM® Cortex™-M0 CPU.
 It has a complete set of on-board devices, including an on-board debugger.

 ## Code Summary :